AndyDalaimo/CarCentric/README.md

 This project us currently in progress with a deadline for submission on 02/17/2024.

-Link to DevLog for project - andrewdalaimo.nuacomputerscience.co.uk/blog/
+Address to DevLog for project - andrewdalaimo.nuacomputerscience.co.uk/blog/